Restoring the Coast,

 Harvest

-Divers remove invasive purple sea urchins from barren reefs along the Northern California coast, clearing the way for kelp forest recovery.
+Divers remove invasive purple sea urchins from barren reefs along the Northern California coast near Noyo Harbor, minimizing transit time and stress to reduce mortality.

 Ranch